jcata/moduleversion/README.md

-# Joomla 4 module version plugin
+# Joomla 5 module version plugin
-This is a Joomla system plugin for module versioning.
+This is a Joomla system plugin for module versioning updated to work with Joomla 5 and works with Advanced module manager (only default params).

+Update by jordi.cata@arambee.com / webactualizable.com

 In the articles ther is an option to store revisions (versions) of the article when the article is saved.